Rep. John Lewis diagnosed with stage 4 pancreatic cancer

 Georgia Rep. John Lewis, a longtime congressman and civil rights leader, announced Sunday he's undergoing treatment for stage 4 pancreatic cancer.

-Lewis, a Democrat who has served in Congress for more than 30 years, said doctors discovered the cancer during a routine visit.
+Lewis, a Democrat who has represented Georgia's 5th Congressional District for over 30 years, said doctors discovered the cancer during a routine visit.

 "While I am clear-eyed about the prognosis, doctors have told me that recent medical advances have made this type of cancer treatable in many cases, that treatment options are no longer as debilitating as they once were, and that I have a fighting chance," Lewis said in a statement.

 But, despite the diagnosis, Lewis, 79, said he will continue to serve in Congress.

-CLICK HERE TO GET THE FOX NEWS APP

 "I have decided to do what I know to do and do what I have always done: I am going to fight it and keep fighting for the Beloved Community.
 We still have many bridges to cross."

-This is a developing story; check back for updates.
+CLICK HERE TO GET THE FOX NEWS APP

+"I rise with a sense of righteous indignation to support this resolution.
+I know racism when I see it.
+I know racism when I feel it.
+And, at the highest level of government, there's no room for racism," Lewis said in a speech from the House floor.

+"It sows the seeds of violence and destroys the hopes and dreams of people.
+The world is watching.
+They are shocked and dismayed because it seems we have lost our way.
+As a nation, as a proud and great people.
+We are one Congress.
+And we are here to serve one house, the American House, the American people."

 Fox News' David Sweet contributed to this report.